 You’ll see 10,000 marine creatures here in beautiful displays including the centerpiece, a 92,000-gallon tank (the largest open tank in the country), as well as mesmerizing jellyfish habitats.
 Don’t miss the playful penguins and fur seals, too.

-If your family loves movies like Totoro and Ponyo, visiting this unconventional museum on the edge of Inokashira Park is one of the most iconic things to do with kids in Tokyo.
+If your family loves movies like Totoro and Ponyo, visiting this unconventional museum on the edge of Inokashira Park in Mitaka is one of the most iconic things to do with kids in Tokyo.

 Housed in a mansion, this museum is a fun tribute to the work of Hayao Miyazaki.
 You can see a life-size reproduction of a Ghibli artist’s studio, watch animated shorts in the Saturn Theater (which has kid-sized seats), examine sketches and animation cells from the studio’s movies, and then play around a 16-foot robot soldier from Castle in the Sky and a giant stuffed Cat Bus.

 You must buy tickets in advance as tickets are not sold onsite.